mfxuus/mfxuus.github.io/_posts/2019-11-09-neural-networks-pt1.md

 ![cnn](/assets/images/posts/cnn.png)

-Convolution Neural Networks (CNNs) are a type of network that are commonly used for feature extraction algorithims, such as image classifications, image recognitions.
+Convolutional Neural Networks (CNNs) are a type of network that are commonly used for feature extraction algorithims, such as image classifications, image recognitions.
 As the diagram above indicates, CNNs operates in a series of layers, where usually the dimension of the problem is gradually reduced, and the feature being extracted is more and more high level.
 This can be visualized below:

 ![cnn_layers](/assets/images/posts/cnn_layers.ppm)